Hailey-Ross/hails.media2Prim/README.md

 - Rez a new `Box/Square` Prim (*recommended shape*)
 - Create a Notecard, name it `hails.urls`
-- Place your peesonal URLS to Images/Sites/Animations **One per line**
+- Place your personal Links to Images/Sites/Animations/Video **One per line**
 - Create a new script and copy/paste the code over the default script
 - Make any personal adjustments
 - Save the script